defi-wonderland/specs/specs/interop/shared-lockbox-upgrade.md

 ## Batch transaction process

-The approach consists on handling the entire migration process in a single batched transaction.
+The approach consists of handling the entire migration process in a single batched transaction.
-This transaction will consist of:
+This transaction will include:

 1. Call `addChain` in the `SuperchainConfig`
    - Sending chain ID + system config address